Make Donations for Pan-Massachusetts Challenge - Help Support Captain Tim's 2009 Ride in the Pan-Mass Challenge toward a Cure for Cancer

 © Tim Tower Photo

 On the second day, all the riders wear their club kits, team kits or kits they enjoy wearing on every day rides.
-The shot above shows me moving to the back after leading our group, all wearing the P4K team colors.
+The shot below shows me moving to the back after leading our group, all wearing the P4K team colors.
 This digital image was taken about ten miles from our destination on the Cape, Provincetown, Massachusetts.
 In the picture, I'm the closest one to the camera. ©

 © Andy Carver Photo